timkuijsten/mongovi/README.md

 If this file exists, the first line is read and expected to be a valid mongodb [connection string], possibly containing a username and password.

+## Known issues

+Currently no support for UTF-8.
+This won't make it in the 1.0.0 that has yet to be released.

 ## Tests